anufdo/mysql-crud-node-api-ts/README.md

 ## Note

-This is still work in progres
+This is still work in progress